 Encouraged and motivated 16-member department team in providing world-class service to a discriminating clientele.
 Scheduled private shopping appointments with high-end customers.
 Communicated with tailors and seamstresses to ensure fittings customers were 100 percent satisfied with tailoring and fittings.

 - Provided thoughtful, convenient service to customers, earning annual customer service award twice.

 - Promoted to head sales associate of designer women’s wear due to merchandising ability and leadership skills.

 - Singlehandedly set up trunk shows and attended dozens of clinics for new incoming fashion lines.

 Bartender, February 20XX - July 20XX

-Concurrent with education, provided customer service to over 400 customers daily in fast-paced bar atmosphere.
+Concurrent with education, provided customer service to more than 400 customers daily in a fast-paced bar atmosphere.
 Maintained and restocked inventory.

 - Administrative responsibilities included processing hour and tip information for payroll and closing register.